 I’m an ecologist and conservation biologist.
 I have a Lecturer position at Liverpool John Moores University in the United Kingdom, and an Honorary Fellowship at the University of the Witwatersrand, South Africa.

 I grew up in Zimbabwe, and studied to MSc level in South Africa.
 In-between studies I worked in the Zimbabwean conservation field, mostly in the Zambezi Valley and the Lowveld.
 I then moved over to Australia and was awarded a PhD from the University of Adelaide.
-That led to a number of prestigious fellowships, including a Marie Curie at Imperial College London (Silwood Park) and a Carnegie Fellowship at the University of the Witwatersrand, South Africa.
+That led to a couple of prestigious fellowships, including a Marie Curie at Imperial College London (Silwood Park).

 In all that time I was privileged to be mentored by world-leading scientists, and subsequently published in top journals, including Nature, PNAS and Ecology Letters.
 I was further awarded a formal ‘Rating’ by the South African National Research Foundation, and I am on the Editorial Board for the ISI-listed African Journal of Wildlife Research.

 I bring my skills, experience and international network together to better understand how anthropogenic activity impacts (African) wildlife populations – and by doing so – aim to develop informed conservation strategies [that includes people].
 Simples!

 ResearchGate link here

 Google Scholar link here

 Contact e-mail: lochran dot traill at gmail dot com